osinstom/osinstom.github.io/_posts/2019-03-23-configuring-ovs-dpdk-with-vm.md

 ---
 ## Configuring OVS-DPDK with VM for performance testing

 Recently, I work on a performance comparison between virtualization technologies.
-In order to make an evaluation I had to setup a test environment based on [OVS-DPDK](https://software.intel.com/en-us/articles/open-vswitch-with-dpdk-overview) and [KVM-based Virtual Machine](https://www.redhat.com/en/topics/virtualization/what-is-KVM).
+In order to made an experiment I had had to setup a test environment based on [OVS-DPDK](https://software.intel.com/en-us/articles/open-vswitch-with-dpdk-overview) and [KVM-based Virtual Machine](https://www.redhat.com/en/topics/virtualization/what-is-KVM).
 This user guide shows how to install and configure the test scenario with OVS-DPDK and libvirt.
 The test scenario is presented below.
 According to OVS flow rules configuration we can test PHY-OVS-PHY scenario (green line) or PHY-VM-PHY scenario (red line).

 ![The OVS-DPDK + VM scenario]({{site.baseurl}}/_posts/test-scenario-ovs-dpdk.png)